Baseng0815/Webpage/markdown/debugging_HPET.md

 I have written the bare minimum of my kernel, i.e. loading a custom GDT, implementing a simple terminal and handling interrupts and CPU exceptions.
-Because this was just a learning experience, I wanted to tidy up some of my code to prepare the next stage of development.
-The first thing I did was reorganizing the address space so everything is mapped into the higher half, including MMIO.
+Because this was just a learning experience, I wanted to tidy up some of my code to prepare for the next stage of development.
+The first thing I did was reorganize the address space so everything is correctly mapped into the higher half, including MMIO.
 I additionally changed HPET/APIC MMIO access to use array indices and replaced bit field structs with bitwise logic which is way more predictable because the former's behavior often depends on the compiler used.